Economics

 Prediction stakes

-Predictions cost more as rounds go on:
+Predictions cost more as heartbeats progress:

 The original person gets 3 free attempts.
 Everyone else pays from attempt one.
 Failed stakes go into the prize pool.